 she/her/hers

 Audrey is currently a journalism student at the University of Missouri.
 Originally from southwest Kansas, she came to MU to push herself out of her comfort zone and explore different opportunities.
-In pursuit of her Bachelor of Journalism with an emphasis in Cross-Platform Editing and Producing, Audrey’s background in journalism allows her to be well-adapt to many different skill sets within the field.
-She enjoys telling people’s stories through writing and photography, and finding new and innovative ways to connect organizations with their community with an aim to promote and entertain.
-In her experience working with newspapers, magazines and yearbooks, she’s covered campus and community events as both a reporter and a photographer.
-Audrey has designed and produced pieces that are truthful, appealing and entertaining, and holds accuracy and equity in high regard when it comes to her work.
+In pursuit of her Bachelor of Journalism with an emphasis in Strategic Communications, Audrey’s background in journalism allows her to be well-adapt to many different skill sets within the field.
+She enjoys telling the stories of changemakers, and finding new and innovative ways to connect organizations with their community with an aim to promote and entertain.
+In her experience working with newspapers, magazines, and other publications, she’s covered campus and community events as both a reporter and a photographer.
+Audrey has designed and produced pieces that are truthful, appealing, and entertaining, and holds accuracy and equity in high regard when it comes to her work.

-When home with her dog, Sky, Audrey loves cooking and baking.
-She finds it to be a huge stress reliever and has even competed in national culinary competitions.
-Her signature dish is Creamy Lemon Garlic Pasta, and loves decorating cakes.
-Anytime a holiday comes around, you can always count on Audrey to plan a delicious menu.
+Audrey loves cooking and baking, and has even competed in national culinary competitions.
+Her signature dish is Lemon Garlic Pasta, and loves decorating cakes.
+Anytime a holiday or birthday comes around, you can always count on Audrey to plan a delicious menu.
+Her dog, Sky, and cat, Olive, are her favorite sous chefs.

 Audrey’s Strengths include: Futuristic, Competition, Responsibility, Achiever and Deliberative.